 A version of “Tramp!
 Tramp!
 Tramp!” was even written for a Confederate audience (Silber 37).
 According to Christian McWhirther, “Tramp!
 Tramp!
 Tramp!” was the squeal to “Just Before the Battle, Mother” (McWhirther 168).
 P.H.
 Carder, a biographer of Root, believed that Root was inspired by an observer’s report in the Chicago Tribune on June 12, 1864 about a Confederate prison.
 The reporter explained “… men began to sing ‘We’ll rally round the flag boys’ as they marched.
 Rain began to fall heavily as they went ‘tramp, tramp, tramping” through the muddy streets with drums beating and banner’s flying” (Carder 152).
 Root then wrote both “On, On, On, The Boys Came Marching (or The Prisoner Free),” the sequel to the song and “Starved in Prison” in 1865 (Silber 14).

 This website explores different aspects of the song “Tramp!
 Tramp!
 Tramp!”
 In addition, the sheet music cover is compelling because it contains illustrated references to five of Root’s other songs.
 There are also sections on this website dedicated to the life of the composer, George Frederick Root, as well as the publishing company, Root & Cady.
 Currently, the lyrics are in the process of being annotated.
 Visitors to this site can click on different sections of the lyrics to learn about their significance.
 Because “Tramp!
 Tramp!
 Tramp!” has a very “catchy” tune, other songs were written with the same melody.
-Some of these adaptations are explained on the page “From the Piano Bench.”
+Some of these adaptations are explained on the page “Inspired By.”

 For more information about the author and this project, please visit the “About” page.